appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/granular-access-control/README.md

 A user refers to an individual who has been granted access to the Appsmith platform and has a unique login associated with their account.
 Users can be assigned roles and determine what actions they're authorized to perform within the Appsmith platform.
 For example, a user with the "Admin" role may have access to all parts of the Appsmith platform and the ability to perform any action within it, while a user with the "Developer" role may only have access to certain parts of the platform and be limited to certain actions.

 Users under *Admin Settings* > *Access Control* at the sidebar gives you a list of all users with the roles and groups assigned to it on your Appsmith instance.
-You can add a new user to your instance by clicking on "**Add user**" at the top right corner of the screen.
+You can add a new user to your instance by clicking on "**Add Users**" at the top right corner of the screen.

 ![](/img/Users_list.png)